-Denim has a place in all of our wardrobes.
-Whatever your age, shape or style, denim is quite often an outfit-building starting point given its unrivalled versatility, that comes as no surprise.
-Our love for denim started back in 1873, when a certain gentleman named Levi Strauss created the first pair of blue jeans in San Francisco.
-These jeans, which were originally designed for gold miners, soon became adopted by other groups in the States – think cowboys and farmers in the 1930’s – and it was only a matter of time before they became a covetable fashionable piece of clothing.
-For everything you need to know about our selection, check out our denim brands fit guide.
+We all can appreciate that denim has a place in our wardrobes.
+Whatever your age, shape or style, denim is quite often the starting point of our outfit, given its unrivalled versatility.
+Our love for denim started back in 1873 when a certain gentleman named Levi Strauss created the first pair of blue jeans in San Francisco.

 These jeans were originally designed for gold miners but soon were adopted by cowboys and farmers in the 1930s.
 After years of only being worn by men, the brand created the ‘Lady Levi’s’ (also called Lot 701), the world’s first pair of denim jeans for women.
 Designed for women working on farms and ranches and for holidays at dude ranches, they liberated women at a time when trouser styles were few and far between and were considered decidedly unfeminine.

 Following the second world war, women were expected to don the role of the doting housewife and adopt a ‘feminine’ image – which meant jeans were a no-go.
 Until the 1960s that jeans were back, and they became the symbol of empowerment, women’s rights and cultural revolution.
 In the early 1970s, Vogue featured blue jeans on its front cover for the first time, firmly cementing their fashion status and planting jeans into every woman’s subconscious.

 Today there are so many denim brands, however, jeans can be hard to get right.
 So, here’s our round-up of denim brands to know for both men and women…